The History and Threat of Mustard Gas

 (Image source: Image courtesy of Blinded mustard gas victim)

 Within hours after symptoms develop, massive, fluid-filled blisters begin to form on the skin.
 Because mustard attacks moist areas of the body with particular aggression, the genitals and armpits of victims were a mass of blisters.
-As the pus inside these lesions increases, it separates the top layer of skin from the bottom layer, causing excruciating pain.
+As the pus inside these lesions increases, the health effects of mustard gas intensify: it separates the top layer of skin from the bottom layer, causing excruciating pain.

 (Image source: Image courtesy of Mustard gas burns)

 These blisters then burst, oozing a stream of yellow pus and creating the risk of a dangerous infection.
 During World War 1, many soldiers ended up with dangerous infections as a result of these blisters bursting.
-A battlefield is far from a sanitary environment, and this was part of what made mustard gas such a dangerous weapon.
+A battlefield is far from a sanitary environment, the damage mustard gas can cause could leave soldiers suffering for weeks.

 (Image source: Image courtesy of Mustard gas blisters)

 If the victim breathes the gas, they develop severe dyspnea as the damaged mucous membranes in their respiratory system produce fluid.
-If the dosage is high enough, the patient asphyxiates as blood and fluid fill their lungs.
+If the exposure to chemical is high, the patient asphyxiates as blood and fluid fill their lungs.

 Horses and mules were used extensively throughout WW1.
 Here, mustard gas has injured a horse.